angshenting/scba-techcomm/old_SCBA_GCoC.md

 Until they are removed from the table, a player obtains a review of the auction by inspecting the bidding cards.
 When such inspection is not feasible a player may obtain a written review of the auction at his first turn to play to trick one.
 If screens are in use, the bidding cards are removed from the box and placed in the tray from the left and neatly overlapping so that all calls are visible and faced towards partner; the players should make every effort to see that these actions are performed as quietly as possible.

-16.2 Changes to Bids Made
+### 16.2 Changes to Bids Made
-A call placed and released may be changed :
+A call placed and released may be changed:

 a) If it is illegal or inadmissible (in which case the change is obligatory), if screens are in use, as soon as either screenmate is aware of this; or

 b) If it is determined by the Director to be a call inadvertently selected or

 c) Under the provisions of Law 25 (the penalty provision of Law 25B does not apply if the first call is not transmitted through the screen) see Section 24.3 for procedures when screens are in use, subject to which a call placed and transferred to the other side of the screen becomes subject to the normal provisions of the Laws.

 ## 17 Play of the Cards

 During the course of play, each card should be played towards partner in a consistent manner and placed on the table in the same position each time so that it can be seen by all players at the table.
 Quitted tricks should be placed consistently in a neat row in front of the player, evenly overlapping with tricks won pointing towards partner and tricks lost pointing towards the opponents.

 ## 18 Screens

+### 18.1
-18.1 Screens will be used in the finals of some of the Singapore National Championships.
+Screens will be used in the finals of some of the Singapore National Championships.

-18.2 Operations
+### 18.2 Operations
 The North and East players sit on the same side of the screen throughout.
 It is North’s responsibility to place the board on, and to remove the board from, the bidding tray.
 It is West’s responsibility to adjust the screen aperture.
 The sequence is this: North places the board on the bidding tray.
 The aperture is closed (and remains so during the whole of the auction period) so that the bidding tray can just pass under it.
 The players remove the cards from the board.
 Calls are made with the cards from the bidding box.
 The player places the selected call in the bidding tray, which will be visible only on the player’s side of the screen.
 A player’s first call should touch the extreme left of his own segment of the bidding tray, with subsequent calls overlapping neatly and evenly to the right.

 After two players on the same side of the screen have made their calls, North or South (as the case may be) slides the bidding tray under the centre of the screen so as to be visible only to the players on the other side.
 They then make their calls in like manner and the bidding tray is slid back again.
 This procedure is continued until the auction is completed.

 After all four players have had the opportunity to review the auction (equivalent to the right of having the auction restated) the players replace their bidding cards in their respective bidding boxes.

 After a legal opening lead is faced, the screen aperture is opened the minimum necessary to permit all players to see the dummy cards and the cards played to each trick.

-18.3 Alert and Explanation
+### 18.3 Alert and Explanation
 a) A player who makes an alertable call as defined in Appendix 3 must alert his screen-mate, and partner must alert on the other side of the screen when the bidding tray arrives there.
 The alert must be made by placing the Alert Card over the last call of the screen-mate, in his segment of the bidding tray; the alerted player must acknowledge by returning the Alert Card to his opponent.
 A player may, by written question, ask for an explanation of an opponent’s call; the screen-mate then provides a written answer.

 b) At any time during the Auction a player may request of his screen mate, in writing, a full explanation of an opponent's call.
 The reply is also in writing.

 c) At all times from the commencement of the Auction to the completion of play each player receives information only from his screenmate about the meanings of calls and explanations given.
 Questions during the play period should be in writing with the aperture closed.
 The screen is raised after the response has been made.

-18.4 Modifications of Penalties when Screens are in Use The Laws of Duplicate Contract Bridge 1997 are in effect except as specified below:
+### 18.4 Modifications of Penalties when Screens are in Use
+The Laws of Duplicate Contract Bridge 1997 are in effect except as specified below:
-- Law 9A2(b)(1); Law 42B(3); Law 43A(1)(b) - Dummy may call attention to a
-    defender’s card prematurely exposed.
+- Law 9A2(b)(1); Law 42B(3); Law 43A(1)(b) - Dummy may call attention to a defender’s card prematurely exposed.
 - Law 13 - The artificial adjusted score and penalty prescribed in the first paragraph apply only if the call has been transmitted to the other side of the     screen.
 - Law 20 - Review of the Auction.
 Until the bidding cards are removed from the     tray, a player obtains a review of the auction by inspecting them.
 At trick one,     when a player is still entitled to obtain a review and an inspection of the bidding cards is no longer feasible, a player obtains a written review of the auction from his screen mate.
-- Laws 25 through 32; Law 34; Laws 36 through 39 - For the infractions covered
-    by these laws, the following procedures are used:
+- Laws 25 through 32; Law 34; Laws 36 through 39 - For the infractions covered     by these laws, the following procedures are used:

 a) Tray not Passed.
 Before the tray is passed, the offender’s screen mate shall call attention to the infraction and summon the director.
 The director shall see that the infraction is rectified without penalty.
 These infringing calls may not be accepted.

 b) Both Sides at Fault.
 When the infringing call is nonetheless passed across the screen, both sides being at fault (as when either player commits a bidding infraction and the proper player - North or South - moves the tray before rectification), both players on the other side of the screen are responsible for calling attention to the infraction and summoning the director.
 The director shall return the tray to the offending players for rectification of the irregularity without penalty.
 These infringing calls may not be accepted.

 c) Only one side at fault: When a call is passed across the screen both players on the other side of the screen are responsible for drawing attention to any infraction and summoning the Director.
 If B is not found to apply and except as otherwise provided in these General Conditions a call placed and transferred to the other side of the screen is subject to the normal provisions of the laws.

 d) Irregularity not Noticed.
 When the infringing call is passed across the screen, and neither player there draws attention to it, the tray eventually being returned to the side of the screen where the bidding irregularity was committed, the auction stands without penalty or rectification.
 However, in the case of an inadmissible call, Law 35 applies.

 e) Information - Authorized or Not.
 Information from withdrawn calls is unauthorized for any partnerships at fault but authorized for a player or partnership that has committed no irregularity.
 If the Director determines that the unauthorized information from withdrawn calls precludes normal bidding, he shall award an artificial adjusted score.
 - Law 33 - The subsequent call is cancelled without penalty.
 - Law 40 - Alerts.
 When an alertable call is made, the player alerts his screen